FREE Shipping on orders over $899

 Foods most harmful to your cholesterol

-Cholesterol is a waxy, fat-like substance found in all the cells of your body.
-Your body needs some cholesterol to produce hormones, vitamin D, and substances that help it digest food.
+Cholesterol is a waxy, fat-like substance found in all your body's cells.
+Your body needs some cholesterol to produce hormones, vitamin D, and substances that help you digest food.
 The body produces all the cholesterol it needs.
-Cholesterol is also found in foods of animal origin, such as egg yolks, meat and cheese.
+Cholesterol is also found in animal foods, such as egg yolks, meat, and cheese.

-If you have too much cholesterol in your blood, it can combine with other substances in your blood to form plaque.
-Plaque sticks to the walls of your blood vessels.
-This accumulation is called arteriosclerosis.
-May cause coronary artery disease, which can narrow or even block them.
+If you have too much cholesterol in your blood, it can combine with other substances in the blood to form plaque.
+The plaque sticks to the walls of your blood vessels.
+This buildup is called arteriosclerosis.
+It can cause coronary artery disease, which can narrow or even block the arteries.

 Cholesterol indicators

-Most experts have shied away from using total cholesterol as an indicator of heart health, after researchers found that one form, HDL, might actually be protective.
-At that time, LDL cholesterol became the indicator to watch, although some doctors test for all non-HDL cholesterol, including both LDL and VLDL.
+Most experts have refused to use total cholesterol as an indicator of heart health after researchers discovered that one form, HDL, could actually be protective.
+At that point, LDL cholesterol became the go-to indicator, although some doctors test all non-HDL cholesterol, including both LDL and VLDL.

-Some cardiologists ask that another marker be tested: a blood protein known as apolipoprotein B (apoB).
-ApoB provides a direct measure of cholesterol-bearing particles.
+Some cardiologists order another marker: a blood protein known as apolipoprotein B (apoB).
+ApoB provides a direct measure of cholesterol-carrying particles.

 Avoid these foods if you have high cholesterol

-You may be surprised to know that half of all heart attacks occur in people with normal cholesterol.
-A groundbreaking 2017 study in the New England Journal of Medicine looked at ten thousand people who had suffered heart attacks and saw elevated blood levels of a protein associated with inflammation: C-reactive protein, or CRP.
+You may be surprised to learn that half of all heart attacks occur in people with normal cholesterol.
+A groundbreaking 2017 study in the New England Journal of Medicine looked at 10,000 people who had suffered heart attacks and found elevated blood levels of a protein associated with inflammation: C-reactive protein, or CRP.

 Soda